EUCAIM/Glossary/2-Glossary.md

 The strategies and tools used to manage and optimize interactions with key stakeholders.

+### <a name="d"></a>

 ### Data

 Data can be defined as the recorded factual material that is commonly accepted in the scientific community as information that is required to support research findings [[13]](3-References.md#ref-13) [[14]](3-References.md#ref-14).
 Refers to any digital representation of acts, facts or information and any compilation of such acts, facts or information, including in the form of sound, visual or audiovisual recording [[5]](3-References.md#ref-5).
 There are four major categorical types of data for where the data comes from: observational; experimental; simulated and derived [[15]](3-References.md#ref-15).
 Data is information available for processing.
 Specifically, the types of data that the EUCAIM infrastructure is interested in collecting are imaging data (radiological and nuclear medicine cancer images of any modality, segmentation masks with the annotations made and histopathological images) and other clinical data (clinical information accompanying the images, mutations status, biological sample results, quality of life, quality of care and health costs).

 ### Data access